cu-swe4s-fall-2023/assignment-2-python-refresher-JuanHanelGL/README.md

 **To run the main program files, switch directory to src.
 To run tests, switch directory to test/func or test/unit to run unit and functional tests.

+**To run the test of this file, you must have pycodestyle installed.